Row, row, row your boat…

 - consciously move your shoulder blades together

-With our dynamic suspension trainers, you can additionally intensify an exercise like rowing with increased instability or side-isolation.
+With our dynamic sling trainers, you can additionally intensify an exercise like rowing with increased instability or side-isolation.
 As a little treat I have added a video about rowing with the aeroSling in which we describe the exercise pretty thoroughly (german only, sorry!).

 Selecting the rowing exercise is not only a question of equipment.
 However, you should obviously check first what options you have and what you want to include in your workouts.
 Consider the different priorities of each rowing variation next.
 The rowing with the rowing machine is primarily a cardio exercise.
-Rowing with a suspension trainer demands a high amount of coordination and can be easily adjusted in terms of resistance by changing your position towards the mount.
-Especially for beginners the suspension trainer is a good choice for rowing.
+Rowing with a sling trainer demands a high amount of coordination and can be easily adjusted in terms of resistance by changing your position towards the mount.
+Especially for beginners the sling trainer is a good choice for rowing.
 Rowing with a barbell or sandbag, however, is great for classic strength training.
 If you have several options it can be reasonable to include different variations of rowing into your training schedule.
 See Variation is King for more on that.
 Now it is your turn.
 Row away!
 And let me know which variation is your favorite?
 Tell us in the comment section below!

 Row, row, row your boat…